bengarrett/retrotxtjs/README.md

 #### Browser support

 RetrotxtJS requires a modern browser that supports [ES6 modules]() and the [element.append()]() method.
-Before loading any heavy assets such as the fonts or primary scripts, the initialization script tests the browser using legacy JS.
+Before loading any heavy assets such as the fonts or primary scripts, the initialization script feature tests the browser using legacy JS.
 It will gracefully exit if the browser is not suitable.

 #### Web server requirement